thorsten-l/ESP8266-WiFi-Socket-NG/firmware/README.md

 # Firmware Binary
-If you do not wish to compile this firmware by your own, you can use the precompile firmware version in this directory.
+If you do not wish to compile this firmware by your own, you can use the precompiled firmware in this directory.

 ---